-GEN. 6 File No

-Subject F

-To whom Date Initials
+GEN. 6 Subject F ile No To whom Date Initials

 The absent file card occupies the same pocket or dip with the file and carries the same number and subject.

 in order to keep an accurate record of the movement of files, cards bearing the numbers of files, their titles, columns for addressee, dates of dispatch and initial (of recorders) are maintained.
 These cards, known as Transit Cards, form the transit index.